- News & Events

 If you have submitted your final transcript(s) with the degree conferred or awarded, but do not see this information reflected on your StudentLink account, please contact the Graduate School Admissions Office at 617-353-2696 for more information.

 If you have not submitted your final transcript(s) in sealed envelopes from your institution as requested in your admission letter, please bring the transcript(s) to the Graduate School Admissions Office as soon as possible so that we can update your record to reflect all previous degrees conferred.
 We are located at 705 Commonwealth Avenue, Suite 112.

 We can just about guarantee you’ll make extensive use of Boston’s rapid transit system (the MBTA, or simply, “the T”) while you are a student at BU.

 Boston University is located at several stops along the Boston College branch (B Line) of the Green Line.

-The MBTA’s Fall Semester Pass Program allows students to pre-pay for their four monthly “T” passes (Dates TBA) and thereby save approximately 11% off the regular monthly “T” pass price.
-The deadline for the Fall 2014 Semester Pass Program is 4PM EST on August 4, 2014.
+The MBTA’s Spring Semester Pass Program allows students to pre-pay for their four monthly “T” passes (February through May) and thereby save approximately 11% off the regular monthly “T” pass price.
+The deadline for the Spring 2015 Semester Pass Program is 4PM EST on January 9, 2015.